AttalliAyoub/LaTeX.ts/README.md

 * ~~[HEVEA](http://hevea.inria.fr/) (OCaml)~~
 * ~~[plasTeX](https://github.com/tiarno/plastex) (Python)~~

-Update: sadly, those last two are nowhere near the quality of LaTeX.js.
+Update: sadly, those last two are nowhere near the quality of LaTeX.ts.

 There is no such alternative in JavaScript yet, though, which is why I started this project.
 I want to use it in my `derby-entities-lib` project.

 ## License